Ismael Kherroubi Garcia

 A headshot of Ismael in an aubergine jacket, black t-shirt and glasses

-Ismael Kherroubi Garcia, FRSA
+Ismael Kherroubi Garcia

 Ismael is the Founder and CEO of Kairoi.
 He is also the Founder and a Co-lead of the Responsible Artificial Intelligence Network (RAIN), Associate Director of We and AI, and Participant Panel and Ethics Advisory Committee member at Genomics England.
 He has worked across fintech, museums, theatre and academia; in sales, human resources and research.
 His career in responsible AI allows him to draw on his rich experience and diverse interests.